mlswg/mls-protocol/draft-ietf-mls-protocol.md

 is used to bind the Application messages with the next key and add some freshness.

-[[OPEN ISSUE: Context is left empty for now, it might be that using only the message counter is enough, this would be more conveniant.
+[[OPEN ISSUE: Context is left empty for now, it might be that using only the message counter is enough, this would be more convenient.
 Hashing all the data is obviously very costly and prevents from encrypt in parallel, an other solution could be to add a pseudo-random contribution to each message and only hash these. ]]